suvambehera/capstone_bigcorp-employees/documentation.md

    --        WHEN s.salary >= 120000 and s.salary < 130000 THEN '120k-130k'
    --        ELSE 'NA'
    --        END AS Bins
-   --FROM employeesorg e
+   -- FROM employeesorg e
-   --JOIN salaries s
+   -- JOIN salaries s
-   --ON s.emp_no = e.emp_no;
+   -- ON s.emp_no = e.emp_no;

    --<!-- View for Tenure distribution -->
-   --CREATE VIEW employees_tenure AS
+   -- CREATE VIEW employees_tenure AS
-   --SELECT
+   -- SELECT
    --    emp_no,
    --    first_name,
    --    last_name,